petroemil/Rx.Book/Draft.md

 }
 ```

-The `ObserveOnDispatcher()` is required to make sure no matter which thred the stream is coming from, it's definitely marshalled to the UI thread.
+The `ObserveOnDispatcher()` is required to make sure no matter which thread the stream is coming from, it's definitely marshalled to the UI thread.

 And the `Subscribe()` method is fairly trivial, you just handle all possible notification types by providing all three of the callbacks for `OnNext`, `OnError` and `OnCompleted`.